 That literally the FBI had every warning about what all of this was and did it anyway.

-You know, if you know Fox News told uh that was told that the email chain, it's not yet public referred to the dossier as the crown material.
+You know, if you, you know, Fox News was told that the email chain, it's not yet public, referred to the dossier as the crown material.

 It's not clear why that apparent code was used, but anyway, Trey Gowdy on my show the other night said that Comey had a better argument than Brennan based on what he's seen.

-And he said, whoever is looking into this, tell them to look into emails from December 2016 involving Brennan and Comey.
+And he said, whoever is looking into this, tell them to look in the emails from December 2016 involving Brennan and Comey.

 That's getting more interesting.

-Former Brennan, along with the director of national intelligence, James Clapper, are the ones who oppose Comey's recommendation that the Steele dossier be included in the intelligence report.
+Former Brennan, along with the Director of National Intelligence, James Clapper, are the ones who opposed Comey's recommendation that the Steele dossier be included in the intelligence report.

 They opposed it because the dossier was in no way used to develop the ICA.

-And you know, so that means they would have that would have been a premeditated conspiracy to commit fraud on the Pfizer court.
+So that means that would have been a premeditated conspiracy to commit fraud on the FISA court.

 Oh, and by the way, we also found out that the hiring of the 18 Democrats apparently was put in the hands of Mueller's pit bull, Andrew Weissman, the guy that was at Hillary's victory party, the guy that tens of thousands of Enron accounting jobs were lost because of him.